ForgeRock/forgeops/cluster/openshift/README.md

 development.
 Most of the information in this README is likely to be out of date, since it's primarily a compilation of workarounds.
 But if you understand OpenShift, you should be able to utilize this README.
-This deployment has been tested only on AWS, but the os-install works for multiple providers.
+This deployment has been tested only on AWS, but the `openshift-install.sh` script will likely work for multiple providers.

 ## File Locations

-The artifacts required to run the ForgeRock Identity Platform on OpenShift are located in the `kustomize/overlay/7.0/openshift` directory.
+The ForgeRock Cloud Deployment team used Kustomize and Skaffold to orchestrate and test deployment on OpenShift.
+The artifacts required to deploy the ForgeRock Identity Platform on OpenShift are located in the `kustomize/overlay/7.0/openshift` directory.

 ## Create a Red Hat developer account